stuartellis/tf-tasks/README.md

 ### Contexts

 This tooling uses _contexts_ to provide profiles for TF.
 Contexts enable you to deploy multiple instances of the same stack with different configurations.
 Each context is a subdirectory in the directory `tf/contexts/` that contains a `context.json` file and one `.tfvars` file per stack.
-The `context.json` file specifies metadata and the settings for TF [remote state](https://opentofu.org/docs/language/state/remote/).
+The `context.json` file is the configuration file for the context.
+It specifies metadata and settings for TF [remote state](https://opentofu.org/docs/language/state/remote/).

-Each `context.json` file currently only specifies one item of metadata: `environment`.
-This is a string that is automatically provided as a tfvar.
-You may use this tfvar in whatever way is appropriate for the project.
-For example, you can define multiple contexts that use the same environment.
+Each `context.json` file specifies two items of metadata: `description` and `environment`.
+The `description` is deliberately not used by the tooling, so that you may use it however you wish.
+The `environment` is a string that is automatically provided as a tfvar.
+You may use the `environment` tfvar in whatever way is appropriate for the project.
+For example, you could define multiple contexts with the same environment.

-The directory `tf/contexts/all/` also contains one `.tfvars` file per stack.
+To enable you to share common tfvars across all of the contexts for a stack, the directory `tf/contexts/all/` contains one `.tfvars` file for each stack.
 The `.tfvars` file for a stack in the `all` directory is always used, along with `.tfvars` for the current context.
-This enables you to share common tfvars across all of the contexts for a stack.

 The tooling creates each new context as a copy of files in `tf/contexts/template/`.
-Edit `standard.tfvars` to customise the tfvars files are are created for new stacks.
+Edit `standard.tfvars` to customise the tfvars files that are created for new stacks.

 ### Variants